Binance Market Update (2022-11-11)

 Binance

-The global cryptocurrency market cap now stands at $0.88T, up by 4.03% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.85T, down by -3.60% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include NEBL, PROS, and PEOPLE, up by 50%, 40%, and 38%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include PEOPLE, DYDX, and ANT, up by 31%, 26%, and 13%, respectively.

 Top stories of the day: